nikitavoloboev/data/productivity/flow/Rules.md

 - Add image or logo if possible to visually show the workflow / library in action
 - Don't link to Imgur images as links, render them in the GitHub README itself
 - In screenshots of Alfred prompts and other prompts, show the cursor
+- Add `Related` section to most repos linking to similar projects either of my own or of other
+	- not all projects need this

 ## Alfred
 - Name triggers with spaces between words (all lowercased)